Innovation in Homecare

 Active technologies require someone to activate the device.
 Passive technologies allow a patient to be monitored without having someone around to activate it.
 This can include devices such as sensors and cameras.

 Older adults who live alone often have to remember to take certain medications.
 This is where the TabSafe System comes in handy.
 The base unit allows the pharmacy or caregiver to load medication into a cartridge, and its patented design allows only the right amount of medication to be dispensed.
-The TabSafe Personal Health Website contains all of the data concerning the various medications and keeps track of things like scheduling, drug contents, and when the prescription needs to be refilled.
+The TabSafe Personal Health Website contains all of the data concerning a patient’s various medications.
+You keep track of things like scheduling, drug contents, and when the prescription needs to be refilled.

-And for the home care provider, there is a mobile app from AtHoc which will summon help for the worker or their patient at the touch of a button on their smartphone.
+And for the home care provider, there is a mobile app from AtHoc.
+It will summon help for the worker or their patient at the touch of a button on their smartphone.

-The home care industry will continue to evolve and be disrupted as all industries are.
+The home care industry will continue to evolve and be disrupted as all industries are as we see more innovation in home care.
 But even as new technology makes their jobs easier, the human touch and human connection will always be needed.
 That’s one thing that never changes.